Playfulness in the Pandemic: How to Preserve Joy in a Remote Work Setting

 Where to Play:

 Creating a work environment ripe for play takes the right tools—the right toys.
 For instance, playground that consists of a lone sandbox (slack) and a slide (zoom) isn’t very fun.
 You need a slide, swings, sandbox, teeter-totter, and a few other ways to connect, get creative, and play.

 One ubiquitous tool that all remote teams use to stay connected is zoom, or other video call software.
 It’s essential to connect face-to-face from time to time for remote teams.
-Video call technology is the effective means when team members span oceans.
+Video call technology is an effective means when team members span oceans.
 However, most teams start video calls by jumping right into a work agenda.
 Many teams have video calls where only one, or a small handful of people speak.
 Everyone else is just there like a bored sophomore in biology class.

 Let’s use the magic of video calls to spark playfulness at work through conversations.
 Let’s invite people to be themselves and connect in a real way with their colleagues.
 For instance, start calls with a small icebreaker question.
 End calls with everyone’s best moment of the week.
 Have a call that’s just for fun.

-Voodle can allow a team member from anywhere in the world to start a fashion show.
+Async short video can allow a team member from anywhere in the world to start a fashion show.
 Anyone else on the team can then “walk the runway” wherever they are, whenever they want, in whatever fun outfit they have near them.
 All the 60-second videos will be organized for anyone at the company to watch whenever they choose.

 How to Play:

 These tools allow people to work with greater freedom, on their own terms—and that’s when playing together gets really fun.

 Structure breeds creativity is one of our core values and life-mantras at Sprawl.
 Basically, this means that if you put some guard rails and structure around how these tools are used, you can sit back and let the magic happen.